local-ch/lhs/docs/collections.md

 `total` provides total amount of items (even if paginated).

+## Limit

+`limit` provides amount of items per page.

+## Offset

+`offset` provides how many items where skipped to start the current page.

 ## Offset / Limit / Pagination

 You can paginate by passing offset, and limit params.
 They will be forwarded to the backend.